What technology trends are you following most closely, with an eye toward how they may impact the work of your scientists and Corteva’s future growth?

 If you had to break it out in rough percentages, how much of your career success do you owe to (a) your formal academic schooling, (b) the professional training provided by your employer, and (c) general on-the-job experience?

 I’d say it’s an even split.
 All three have helped me progress in my career.
 There is no doubt strong academics served as a springboard, first to getting my foot in the door early into my career and then moving into positions of increasing responsibility.

-My professional training along with more general on-the-job training are equally important.
-Both fed my appetite to constantly learn and evolve, first as a scientist, and over time, as a leader.
-I’ve held roles in process research, regulatory, discovery – all of which have enabled me to approach R&D with a focus on delivering products that help customers.
+My professional training, along with more general on-the-job training, are equally important.
+Both fed my appetite to constantly learn and evolve, first as a scientist and, over time, as a leader.
+I’ve held roles in process research, regulatory, and discovery – all of which have enabled me to approach R&D with a focus on delivering products that help customers.

 Today, I think of myself first and foremost as a scientist followed closely by a businessperson.
 I have a blend of a formal scientific education with business acumen built over the course of my career.
 While I’ve always had a bit of an entrepreneurial spirit, growing my business knowledge is the result of on-the-job learning.
 That’s also helped me recognize the importance of a strong connection between R&D and the business, their understanding of market needs, meeting our customer needs to drive yield and drive profitability.
 That’s one thing that sets Corteva a part in a highly competitive industry – we don’t just “do science to do science.”
 We’re always thinking about the innovations farmers really need – and our purpose, which is to enrich the lives of those who produce and those who consume, ensuring progress for generations to come.
 Our ability to deliver on that is a blend of modern science and alignment both with the customer and across our business.

 What’s the most significant sustainability issue confronting your team?
 And what is your plan to address it?